Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 Let’s get past the basic blending and find out how this marker really performs.

-R29 was born to color all of these things.
+When someone says “red”, we picture fast cars, fire engines, and Santa Claus.
+R29 was born to color all these things.

-In the intermediate level Cool Peppermint class project shown here, I’ve used R29 to create the swirling red stripes on the starlight peppermint candies.
+In the Cool Peppermint project shown here (now available at ColorWonk.com), I’ve used R29 to create the swirling red stripes on the starlight mint candies.

 Red is one of the larger Copic Marker families and is designated with the letter R on the caps.

-You’ll also see YR, RV, and VR families.
-These colors use red ink in their mixtures.
-Only the R family is true reds.
+You’ll also see red ink used to make colors in the YR, RV, and VR families.
+Only the R marker family contains true reds.

 About the Ink Group: